plule/DEFract/README.markdown

  * Space to display informations
  * Escape to exit

-Go to the LÖVE saving directory and play with the code of the fractal you are seeing.
+Go to the LÖVE saving directory (displayed with "space" key) and play with the code of the fractal you are seeing.
 You can see your modification just when you save.
 Really, you should do this on the rotated menger.
 You can use the variable "time" if you want animated things.

 What ressources have been used?
 -------------------------------